alfredogomez2005/alfredogomez.github.io/index.md

 ```
 ![Lab1-3 Debugger](https://user-images.githubusercontent.com/79815877/172033831-b612f5cd-4a0f-4b1a-8053-9cc8a7d45dfb.jpg)

 As you can see, it wants me to figure out what the type and variable will be to execute the code correctly.
-So my enhancement of the code is to figure out the type and variable, and execute the output.
+So my enhancement of the code is to figure out the type and variable, and execute the code.
+Without proper variables, the code will not execute and the project will be incomplete.

 **UPDATE